 Opal-cutting lapidary machines are available for purchase but may not be necessary if you can make your own.

-Rough Opal can be sourced direct from opal miners and wholesalers/dealers.
+Rough opal can be sourced directly from opal miners and wholesalers/dealers.
 It is available from all the major Australian opal fields:

-Ethiopian rough opals was hard to obtain as the government will ban exports of Ethiopian rough mid 2013.and only allow cut stones to be exported.but they have now changed this policy but have high tax on exports.
+Ethiopian rough opals were hard to obtain as the government ban the export of Ethiopian rough around mid 2013 and only allow cut stones to be exported.
+Fortunately they have now changed this policy, although they have implemented high tax on exports.

 I have seen many new cutters go straight out and buy parcel rough black opal and start cutting.
-Unfortunately they rub lot colour off trying to get good polish.
-This is due to 2 reasons firstly experience and how to polish and also most cutters have new wheels and don’t realise how sharp these diamond tip wheels are and leave big scratches in the opal so when polished the colour bar is rubbed away.
+Unfortunately they rub away a lot of colour trying to get a good polish.
+This is due to three reasons.
+Firstly, lack of experience.
+Two, they don’t know how to polish and three, new wheels.
+Most cutters have new wheels and don’t realise how sharp these diamond tip wheels are and leave big scratches in the opal.
+So when they polished the colour bar is rubbed away.

-Best is to start with rough opal from Koroit opal rough or Yowah opal rough, or Ethiopian rough just middle to low grade opal rough.
-This is easy to polish as you don’t have to follow colour bars .it is messy and brown stains but you can tell when polish is good on the opals.
+It’s best is to start with rough opal from Koroit opal rough, Yowah opal rough, or Ethiopian rough and choose between middle to low grade opal rough.
+This is easy to polish as you don’t have to follow colour bars.
+It’s a little bit messy and you will get brown stains but you can tell when the polish is good on the opals.

-Next is to try cooper Pedy white opal rough as they have thick colour bars and to rub down, than go and try boulder opal rough or black opal rough with thin colour bars
+Next is to try Coober Pedy white opal rough as they have thick colour bars to rub down.
+Then go and try boulder opal rough or black opal rough with thin colour bars.

-Remember to always rub the worst looking rough in parcel, never start with the best promising pieces of rough, pick out the best looking rough opal and leave it aside than rub and polish the lower grade, this helps you get the feal of the parcel and sometimes cutters get top and bottom mixed as experiment on low grade before you cut the good opals
+Remember to always rub the worst looking rough in parcel, never start with the best promising pieces of rough.
+Pick out the best looking rough opal and leave it aside then rub and polish the lower grade.
+This will help you get the feel of the parcel.
+Sometimes cutters get the location of the top and bottom of the opal mixed up.
+So it’s best to experiment on low grade before you cut the good opals.

-Buy volume parcels and get experience, if diamond wheels too sharp just try rub down smooth with any tough stone and make sure you rub down even and have plenty of water
+Buy volume parcels and get experience.
+If diamond wheels are too sharp, then try to rub down the wheel to get it smooth with any tough stone like Agate gemstone and make sure you rub down evenly with plenty of water.

-Semi black or grey rough is good to start for lightning ridge material and sometimes these centres are black so if cutting these go for smaller black opal instead of large grey based opal
+Semi black or grey rough is good to start for Lightning Ridge material.
+Sometimes the centres of the rough are black, so if you’re cutting these go for a smaller black opal instead of large grey based opals.

-Today the best way to buy opals is to buy on internet or go direct to opal fields of Australia and dig your own opal.
-In past opal miners and opal wholesalers would visits shows like Tucson in USA but today these shows are so expensive to go as seller.
+Today the best way to buy opals is to buy on the internet or go direct to the opal fields in Australia and dig your own opal.
+In the past opal miners and opal wholesalers would visits shows like Tucson in USA but today these shows are so expensive to go as a seller.
 Booth and travel costs are well over $20,000 now, and that’s only for one person.
 Now opal miners and opal dealers prefer to offer you opals at wholesale prices from the internet.
-So make sure you buy for opal dealer with good feedback and who stand behind their product.
-Most opal miners and opal wholesalers are honest and hard working, and have genuine passion for opals.
+So make sure you buy from an opal dealer with good feedback and who stand behind their product.
+Most opal miners and opal wholesalers are honest, hard working, and have a genuine passion for opals.

-Ask as many questions as your comfortable with as to where the opal came from and ask is image accurate picture.
+Ask as many questions as your comfortable with as to where the opal came from and ask if the image is accurate like the picture.